pierre-fromager/surfaces/README.md

 # Surfaces

-Surfaces illustrates howto fast calculate order 1 function integral.
+Surfaces illustrates how to fast calculate order 1 function integral to get surface.
+In a second time we will introduce the way to get surface for functions with orders greater than 1.

 ## Build